pelinski/xc-bela-container/README.md

 ### Set up your Bela

 To build this container, you need to connect your Bela to your laptop.
-If your Bela address is not `192.168.7.2`, update it in `.devcontainer/devcontainer.env`.
+If your Bela address is not `192.168.7.2` (e.g., in Windows it's `192.168.6.2`), update it in `.devcontainer/devcontainer.env`.

 You will need the Bela experimental image `v0.5.0alpha2` which can be downloaded here https://github.com/BelaPlatform/bela-image-builder/releases/tag/v0.5.0alpha2.
 Follow the instructions [here](https://learn.bela.io/using-bela/bela-techniques/managing-your-sd-card/#flash-an-sd-card-using-balena-etcher) to flash that image onto your Bela.